amelieLePanda/BAAS/README.md

-# BAAS — Benchmarking Adversarial Agent Strategies
+# BAAS: Benchmarking Adversarial Agent Strategies

-> **DRAFT** — Results for QD-RL are pending a full rerun.
+> **DRAFT.** Results for QD-RL are pending a full rerun.
 This README will be updated once the final experiment is complete.

 A reproducible benchmarking framework for adversarial scenario generation in autonomous driving validation.
 Five adversarial paradigms are compared under identical conditions against a frozen ego policy in a highway driving environment.

-**Paper:** C. M.-L. Frischknecht-Gruber, M. Reif, A. Fischer — *BAAS: Benchmarking Adversarial Agent Strategies — A Comparative Study of Gradient-based, Reinforcement, and Evolutionary Paradigms for Safety-Critical Scenario Generation* — Proc.
+**Paper:** C. M.-L. Frischknecht-Gruber, M. Reif, A. Fischer. *BAAS: Benchmarking Adversarial Agent Strategies.
+A Comparative Study of Gradient-based, Reinforcement, and Evolutionary Paradigms for Safety-Critical Scenario Generation.* Proc.
 36th European Safety and Reliability Conference (ESREL 2026)

 ---